geo-data/cesium-terrain-builder/README.md

 software: it needs broader testing, a comprehensive test harness and the API is liable to change.

-To date the software has only been developed and deployed on a Linux OS, although porting it to other systems should be relatively painless as the library dependencies have been ported and the code itself is standard C++.
+The software has primarily been developed and deployed on a Linux OS.
+Porting it to other systems should be relatively painless as the library dependencies have been ported to numerous systems and the code itself is standard C++.
+In fact it has been reported as compiling on Windows using Visual Studio 2010 with minor tweaks.

 ## Requirements

 ### Runtime requirements

 Ensure [GDAL](http://www.gdal.org) >= 2.0.0 is installed.
-At the time of writing this is not a stable release so you may need a nightly build or build the source directly from version control.
+At the time of writing this is not a stable release so you may need to use a nightly build or to build the source directly from version control.

 ### Build requirements